eromero-vlc/chromaform/README.md

    compiler, and set the QphiX isa=avx512.
 No AVX512 extension is set by default and QPhiX is built with isa=avx2.

+* `--zen2|--zen3`:
+   Append flags in CFLAGS and CXXFLAGS to activate the Zen 2 or 3 optimizations.
+By default, if it detects and AMD cpu, it sets Zen 2 optimizations.

 * `--std=c++11|c++14|c++20`:
    Append the given flag to CXXFLAGS; --std=c++20 is appended if flag '--hip' or ---cuda' is set; otherwise, --std=c++14 is appended by default.

 * `--autoflags=no`:
-   If given, CFLAGS, CXXFLAGS, and LDFLAGS are not modified by the options -g, -O, --avx512, --knl, and --std, or any automatic heuristic in this script.
+   If given, CFLAGS, CXXFLAGS, and LDFLAGS are not modified by the options -g, -O, --avx512, --knl, --zen2, --zen3, and --std, or any automatic heuristic in this script.
    By default, besides setting CFLAGS and CXXFLAGS as described, flags are added to activate AVX2 and OpenMP compiler extensions.

 ## Actions and packages:
 An action is either of the flags --clean, --install, or --update, and can be followed by